Shre2809/SQL-Projects/README.md

 # SQL-Projects
-These Projects include the data of sales with the requirements of various analysis activities.
+These Projects include the data with the requirements of various analysis activities.